Soviet occupation zone in Germany

+Terms of the Potsdam Agreement and areas covered by the occupation

-The SBZ was one of the four Allied occupation zones of Germany created at the end of World War II with the Allied victory.
+The SBZ was one of the four Allied occupation zones of Germany created at the end of World War II in Europe, with the Allied victory.
 According to the Potsdam Agreement, the Soviet Military Administration in Germany (German initials: SMAD) was assigned responsibility for the middle portion of Germany.
 Eastern Germany beyond the Oder-Neisse line, equal in territory to the SBZ, was to be annexed by the Polish People's Republic and its population expelled, pending a final peace conference with Germany.

+Areas ceded by the British and the Americans

 By the time armed forces of the United States and United Kingdom began to meet Soviet Union forces, forming the Line of Contact, significant areas of what would become the Soviet zone of Germany were outside Soviet control.
-After several months of occupation, these gains by the British and Americans were ceded to the Soviets by July 1945, according to the previously agreed occupation zone boundaries.
+After several months of occupation, these gains by the British and the Americans were ceded to the Soviets by July 1945, according to the previously agreed occupation zone boundaries.

+Political parties

 The SMAD allowed four political parties to develop, though they were all required to work together under an alliance known as the "Democratic Bloc" (later the National Front).
 In April 1946, the Social Democratic Party of Germany (SPD) and the Communist Party of Germany (KPD) were forcibly merged to form the Socialist Unity Party which later became the governing party of the GDR.

+Transition of the Nazi concentration camps into NKVD special camps

 The SMAD set up ten "special camps" for the detention of Germans, making use of some former Nazi concentration camps.